rushyaP/Recommender-Systems/README.md

 # Recommender-Systems
-Implementation of Collaborative Filtering and Latent Matric Factorization techniques in recommending movies
+Implementation of Collaborative Filtering and Latent Matrix Factorization techniques in recommending movies

 The aim is to build a movie recommendation system by taking user ratings for nearly 100,000 movies